cropped rubikvariantimageslogocropped rubikvariantimageslogo

 How Rubik fixes variant images on the product page

-Rubik Variant Images works on the product page only.
-That scope matters.
-It means the install is light, the load is fast, and the behavior is predictable.
+Rubik Variant Images works on the product page and, since May 2026, also shows product card swatches on collection and listing pages for a single product’s variants.
+The install is light, the load is fast, and the behavior is predictable.

 Here is what changes after install on Context: